Heading on a road trip? Get the car & family ready with this free printable road trip planner and tips for what to do before a long car trip!

 So my motto -- it's always good to be prepared!

 And it's also good to have the WHOLE family help with trip prep :)

 Remember, it's a FAMILY road trip so everyone should pitch in to help get ready.

 Road Trip Tip: Be sure to get the kids involved in as many of these as possible.

-Here's what we do when getting ready for a road trip --
+Here's what we do when planning for a road trip --

-This HAS to be first on the list if you have kids -- I mean, how does all that stuff get into the car in the first place?!
+This HAS to be first on the list -- I mean, how does all that stuff get into the car in the first place?!

 One of the perfect places to enlist help from your kids too :)

 Time to take out everything that you won't need on your trip.

 And I mean EVERYTHING should come out -- that extra umbrella, the reusable grocery bags you keep in the back, etc.